sstucki/minion/README.md

 ## Setup

-`minion` is written in Scala.
+Minion is written in Scala.
 To build it, you will need

  - a Java Runtime Environment, v.1.8 or later
  - the [Scala Build Tool (SBT)](https://www.scala-sbt.org/download.html), v.1.1.1 or later.